Dynamic Adversarial Attacks on Autonomous Driving Systems: Evaluation

 \subsection{Results and Discussion}

-The loss over iterations during training of the patch for each cluster and all dataset is depicted in Figure~\ref{fig:loss-over-iteration}.
-This demonstrates that optimizing adversarial patches specifically for individual data clusters significantly expedites the training process and enhances the overall effectiveness of the attack.
+The loss over iterations during training of the patch for each cluster and all datasets is depicted in Figure~\ref{fig:loss-over-iteration}.
+Also, Figure~\ref{fig:patch-gallery} shows the optimized patches for different clusters and the entire dataset.
+Figure~\ref{fig:loss-over-iteration} demonstrates that optimizing adversarial patches specifically for individual data clusters significantly expedites the training process and enhances the overall effectiveness of the attack.
 This cluster-based approach benefits from the inherent homogeneity within each cluster, allowing for more rapid optimization compared to a normal training approach on a broader dataset.
-Dynamic patches, tailored to specific environmental conditions and scenarios, clearly outperformed static patches that attempted to cover all data variances.
-This is visually represented in Figure~\ref{fig:patch-result}, which illustrates the variations in attack strategies.
-A video showing attacks using dynamic patches in various autonomous driving scenarios involving two R2 robot cars is available online\footnote{\url{https://youtu.be/2bLEHNTJ1pI}}.
-In addition, Figure~\ref{fig:patch-gallery} shows the optimized patches for different clusters and the entire dataset.
+The success rate in Table~\ref{table:attack-success-rate}indicate that Dynamic patches consistently outperform Static and Printed patches that attempted to cover all clusters in the dataset.
+Printed patches show significantly lower effectiveness across all sign types.
+We discus the ineffectiveness of these printed patches in Appendix~\ref{sec:Appendix-printpatch}.
+The benign case, with a 0.0\% success rate, confirms the absence of false positives in normal conditions.
+Further, Figure~\ref{fig:Conf-Dist} displays the confidence distribution for the misclassification of ``Stop-sign" for three sets of adversarial patch attacks on the ``Pedestrian", ``Turn", and ``Go-straight".
+The dynamic patch consistently outperforms the static patch in every case in terms of confidence level.
+A visual depiction of the attack efficiency corresponding to the \texttt{camera car}'s distance from the \texttt{patch car} and the sign is shown in Figure\ref{fig:Range}.
+In contrast to the static patch, which has a more concentrated cluster of effectiveness at shorter ranges, the dynamic patch's effectiveness does not decrease as significantly with greater distance.
+Overall, Figure~\ref{fig:Conf-Dist} and Figure~\ref{fig:Range} point to the fact that dynamic patches are more successful than static patches in deceiving the object detector over a variety of instances.
+This can be explained by the adaptive nature of dynamic patches, which are designed to take into account different perspectives and distances, making them more resilient to environmental changes.
+This is visually represented in Figure~\ref{fig:Experiments}, which depicts the consecutive frames of the attacks.
+A video showing attacks using dynamic patches in various autonomous driving scenarios involving two R2 robot cars is attached. \footnote{ \href{https://youtu.be/Wh2sPYpWczQ}{https://youtu.be/Wh2sPYpWczQ}}